-2.1.1.1 Lawfulness, fairness and transparency
+2.2.1 Lawfulness, fairness and transparency

-Personal data should be processed "lawfully, fairly and in a transparent manner in relation to the data subject"13.
+Personal data should be processed "lawfully, fairly and in a transparent manner in relation to the data subject"21.
 The principles of lawfulness, fairness and transparency guarantee that data will be processed in accordance with the law, proportionally to the aim foreseen and with transparent means for the natural persons who should be informed of the collection of their personal data, usage and consultancy and the extent to which such operations go.

-Any processing must comply with the law, which implies not only data protection related law but also other legislations that applies to the specific sector such as financial services or energy providers.
-The principle of fairness brings a balance test that needs to be carried out for each processing activity, since the right to the protection of personal data must be balanced with other potentially conflicting rights (for example, public security)14.
-Such balance can be achieved through strict compliance with the general principles underpinning the processing of personal data, but also when ensuring the respect of data subjects' rights from the controller.
-In other words, personal data must not be processed in a way which unreasonably infringes the fundamental right to the protection of personal data of the data subjects.
-Hence, processing can be lawful but still considered unfair in respect of the means foreseen.
-It is therefore essential that the processing entailed is always clear to the data subject, and that the latter is aware of its rights under the GDPR.
+Any processing must comply with the law, which implies not only data protection related law but also other legislations that applies to the specific sector such as automotive services or energy providers.
+The principle of fairness brings a balance test that needs to be carried out for each processing activity, since the right to the protection of personal data must be balanced with other potentially conflicting rights (for example, public security)22.
+Such balance can be achieved flickr.com/photos/winfried-veil/24134840885/in/dateposted> accessed 1 November 2017.

+18 Recitals 9 and 11 of the GDPR, respectively.